Debt Management: Strategies for Financial Stability in 2025

 1. Build a Realistic Budget and Track Spending

 Creating a detailed budget is the cornerstone of debt management.
-A U.S. Bank survey found that only 41% of Americans use a budget, yet those who do are significantly better at managing their finances.
+A recent survey revealed that only 39% of Americans use a budget, yet those who do are significantly better at managing their finances.

 Steps to Create a Budget: